polarmobile/coffeescript-style-guide/README.md

 If modifying code that is described by an existing comment, update the comment such that it accurately reflects the new code.
 (Ideally, improve the code to obviate the need for the comment, and delete the comment entirely.)

-The first word of the comment should be capitalized, unless the first word is an identifier that begins with a lower-case letter.
+Comments should be written as sentences -- so the first word should be capitalised (unless referring to a variable that begins with a lower-case letter), and they should end with a full stop.

+We use [CODO](https://github.com/HuzuTech/codo) to autogenerate documentation from comments.

 <a name="block_comments"/>
 ### Block Comments

 Block comments should be used sparingly -- generally at the head of a file, to specify a license or other metadata.

 ```coffeescript
   ###